 Functional Component

-Here’s how to use the useSafeAreaInsets
+Here’s how to use the useSafeAreaInsets hook in a functional component:

 import React from 'react';